jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 AS HIGH AS
 $1\.7
 BILLION BY 2030\.
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
 69
 CYBERSECURITY REGULATIONS MAKE
 HEADWAY WORLDWIDE
-Evolving regulations worldwide reflect a concerted effort by governments and regulators to adapt to technological advancements, promote safety, and address environmental concernsshowcasing a global commitment to shaping the future of the Automotive industry.
+Evolving regulations worldwide reflect a concerted effort by governments and regulators to adapt to technological advancements, promote safety, and address environmental concerns—showcasing a global commitment to shaping the future of the Automotive industry.
 China
 China has recently initiated various regulations and guidelines,